Roddy Cordy-Simpson

-Career
+Military career

 Educated at Radley College, Roddy Cordy-Simpson was commissioned into the 13th/18th Hussars in February 1966.
-He was deployed to Bosnia as Chief of Staff of the United Nations Protection Force in 1992 and was appointed General Officer Commanding 1st (UK) Armoured Division in 1994.
-He was deployed to Bosnia again in December 1996 as Deputy Force Commander Operations for the Stabilisation Force (SFOR).
+He was deployed to Bosnia as chief of staff of the United Nations Protection Force in 1992, for which he was appointed a Companion of the Order of the Bath in June 1993, and became General Officer Commanding 1st (UK) Armoured Division in 1994.
+He was deployed to Bosnia again in December 1996, as Deputy Force Commander Operations for the Stabilisation Force (SFOR).
+He was appointed a Knight Commander of the Order of the British Empire in the 1998 New Year Honours.

-In March 2001 he was appointed Lieutenant of the Tower of London, leaving that role in March 2004.
+In March 2001 Cordy-Simpson was appointed Lieutenant of the Tower of London, leaving that role in March 2004.
 Having settled at Bishopstrow in Wiltshire, he was appointed a Deputy Lieutenant of Wiltshire in 2004.
-He was awarded the CB in June 1993 and the KBE in the New Year Honours List 1998.

 He was Vice Lord Lieutenant of Wiltshire from 2016 to 2019.